Eagles of the Republic: Tarik Saleh’s Political Satire (Cannes Film Fest 2025)

 Grade: C+ (** out of *****)

-George Fahmy, one of Egypt’s most renowned actors, orders restaurant staff to remove a man observing him and his son Ramy.
-During a date with Donya, his younger actress girlfriend, Fahmy is approached by a group, which probes about his loyalty to Egypt and President Abdel Fattah el-Sisi.
+During a date with Donya, his younger actress girlfriend, Fahmy is approached by a group, which probes his loyalty to Egypt and President Fattah el-Sisi.

 Replaced in his current film project because of censorship, Fahmy is informed by his manager Fawzy that the government wants him to star as the president in a new film.
+Fahmy declines because he feels it’s an issue of whitewashing–and besides he’s too tall for the part.

-Fahmy declines because of the issue of whitewashing, and besides he’s too tall.
 When his colleague Rula declines to be pressured into denouncing him on TV, Fahmy is stopped by armed men who threaten to kill his son.
+After going to his estranged wife’s apartment to check on Ramy, he decides to take the role.

-The ending might be both shocking and baffling.
-Fahmy is invited to a film industry red carpet and takes Ramy instead of Donya.
+Fahmy is invited to a film industry red carpet and takes with him Ram, instead of Donya.
 He sees Suzanne and flirts with her, leading to a hotel tryst.
-When he returns home and he is unble to show any photos with Ramy, Donya reveals she knows about Suzanne, and leaves him.
+When he returns home and is unable to show any photos with Ramy, Donia reveals she knows about his affair with Suzanne and leaves him.

-Shooting on the film continues and Fahmy pleads Rula’s case to be un-blacklisted with the Defense Minister.
+Shooting on the film continues and Fahmy pleads Rula’s case to be un-blacklisted with the defense minister.
 Mansour reveals that he knows about Suzanne’s affair and that the minister is obsessed with Rula.
 He threatens Fahmy with a forged suicide note and requests that Rula meet with the minister while wearing a wire.

-The helicopter lands at a secure bunker, where they learn that Sisi is alive, the Guard has suppressed the coup and censored it from media, and that the Defence Minister is with the troops.
-Mansour reveals that the dinner Fahmy had attended with the minister had been a coup planning session and arrests all participants except for Fahmy.
+The helicopter lands at a secure bunker, where they learn that el-Sisi is alive–the Guard has suppressed the coup and censored it from the media, and the defence minister is with the troops.

-Some time later, the film is released and Fahmy joins some men betting on horse racing.
+The ending might be both shocking and baffling.
+Sometime later, the new film is released and Fahmy joins a group of men betting on horse racing.

 Cast